How to Improve Your Dog’s Recall Training

 Training your dog to reliably return to you when called — any time, anywhere — could literally save their life, so it is no exaggeration to say that a dog’s recall is the most important behavior you will ever teach them.
 Here are a few dog recall training tips.

-1. Play Is One of the Best Reinforcements.
+1. Play is one of the best reinforcements.

-3. Change Your Cue.
+3. Change your cue.

 If your dog has learned that the word “come” has no meaning and they ignore it, consider changing the verbal cue.
 If a word has become irrelevant, it is often more efficient to start over.
 Common recall words include “here,” “front,” and “ven” (Spanish for “come”).

-4. Dogs Need to Generalize.
+4. Dogs need to generalize.

 Practice in many contexts is important.
 Place, a key factor, is particularly hard for many dogs to generalize.
 A recall in your yard is completely different than a recall inside the house, and a recall at the park is completely different than a recall at home — inside or out.
-Other factors include distance (how far you are from your dog when calling them) and distraction level (food, other people, sounds, traffic, toys, or other dogs).
-Plan to train your dog everywhere — that way, they will be more likely to respond, no matter what.